EliCDavis/polyform/formats/spz/README.md

 ### Read Header

-Deserialize a gaussian splat from the input reader.
+Deserialize a SPZ File Header from the input reader.

 ```go
 spz.ReadHeader(in io.Reader) (*spz.Header, error)